dgrouev/SoftUni-DevOps-m1-m2---Ilko/m5/EXAM.md

 ![Proof3.13](https://github.com/ilkoTheTiger/DevOps/blob/master/exam/pics/3/Proof%203.13.JPG?raw=true)
 14. Click on **Download now and install after restart** option and wait (sometimes Jenkins doesn't restart on it's own, so you might have to manually refresh the browser tab)
 ![Proof3.14](https://github.com/ilkoTheTiger/DevOps/blob/master/exam/pics/3/Proof%203.14.JPG?raw=true)
-15. Go back to Gitea Web interface and click on our webhook, scroll down and click **Test Delivery**, you should see tick!</br>
+15. Go back to Gitea Web interface and click on our webhook, scroll down and click **Test Delivery**, you should see tick!
 ![Proof3.15](https://github.com/ilkoTheTiger/DevOps/blob/master/exam/pics/3/Proof%203.15.JPG?raw=true)
 16. If the delivery fails, double-check our url is the Jenkins machine ip at port 8080 on endpoint /gitea-webhook/post, then make sure we have the environment variable GITEA__webhook__ALLOWED_HOST_LIST present in the configuration file of Gitea, which should be configured to allow other hosts to invoke webhooks, it should be configured like this (check the docker-compose.yml)